Pamban Bridge: History

 The bridge was damaged during the 1964 Rameswaram cyclone and required extensive repair work.
 The adjacent road bridge was opened in 1988.
 In 2009, further strengthening work was carried out on the bridge under the supervision of E. Sreedharan to enable it to withstand heavier freight trains.
 On 13 January 2013, the bridge required repair work to the piers after suffering a minor damage from a naval barge.
-In 2016, the Ministry of Railways sanctioned ₹25 crore to replace the existing 65.23 m long rolling type span with a 66 m long single truss span which could be opened automatically.
-In December 2018, train movement was halted to carry out repairs when a fissure was noticed on one of the spans.
-Rail movement on the bridge was restored in March 2019.
+In 2016, the Ministry of Railways sanctioned ₹250 million to replace the existing 65.23 m long rolling type span with a 66 m long single truss span which could be opened automatically.
+In December 2018, train movement was halted to carry out repairs when a fissure was noticed on one of the spans and rail movement on the bridge was restored in March 2019.

-In 2020, the Government of India announced a new railway bridge will be constructed near the old Pamban Bridge at a cost of ₹250 crore.
-In December 2022, rail transportation on the bridge was suspended permanently as the bascule section had weakened significantly due to corrosion and in February 2023, the Indian Railways announced that the train traffic to Rameshwaram would be restored once the new bridge is completed.
+In 2020, the Government of India announced that a new railway bridge will be constructed near the old Pamban Bridge at a cost of ₹2.5 billion.
+In December 2022, rail transportation on the bridge was suspended permanently as the bascule section had weakened significantly due to corrosion and in February 2023, the Indian Railways announced that the train traffic to Rameswaram would be restored once the new bridge is completed.
 The New Pamban Bridge was completed in 2024 and was opened for traffic in April 2025.

+In January 2026, the Indian railways announced plans for dismantling the old bridge starting with the central span and the bascule section.
+On 29 January 2026, a crane used in the dismantling process collapsed at the mouth of the bridge, which had to be righted before the process was restarted.